 This sparked Fred’s interest, so he visited the men at Wattie Creek.
 When Fred began examining people there, he was shocked by the prevalence of blinding trachoma and cataract in men, women and children – a disease he didn’t think existed in modern-day Australia.
 Fred came back to Sydney fired up.
 He couldn’t believe the huge gap in living conditions and access to basic health care experienced by Aboriginal people, compared with the rest of Australia.

-We cannot go on as a modern country
+We cannot go on as a modern country living with this scandalous situation of Aboriginal living conditions in Central Australia.

 - Fred Hollows